openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

     model = OVModelForCausalLM.from_pretrained(model_id)

 By default, inference will run on CPU.
-To select a different inference device, for example GPU, add ``device="GPU"`` to the ``from_pretrained()`` call.
+To select a different inference device, for example, GPU, add ``device="GPU"`` to the ``from_pretrained()`` call.
 To switch to a different device after the model has been loaded, use the ``.to()`` method.
 The device naming convention is the same as in OpenVINO native API:

 .. code-block:: python

     model.to("GPU")

-Optimum-Intel API also provides out-of-the-box model optimization through weights compression using NNCF which substantially reduces the model footdpring and inference latency:
+Optimum-Intel API also provides out-of-the-box model optimization through weight compression using NNCF which substantially reduces the model footprint and inference latency:

 .. code-block:: python